How to access EODATA using boto3 on Creodias

 directory |

-The directory within EODATA repository which you want to explore. |
+The path within the EODATA repository which you want to explore. |

 When filling in the variable directory, make sure to follow these rules: